mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 ### By design Pencil's invites you to hold it differently

 <figure>
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/g6z6Hm3SPGA" frameborder="0"> </iframe>
+  <iframe width="640" height="360" src="https://www.youtube.com/embed/vmgQpzBOOSc" frameborder="0" allowfullscreen></iframe>
   <figcaption>To get the most out of Surface Pressure you'll want to practice holding it with different grips.</figcaption>
 </figure>

-I like to hold Pencil as if it's a piece of charcoal and utilize its angled edge when quickly sketching.
+I like to hold Pencil as if it's a piece of charcoal and utilize the angled tip when quickly sketching.
 Not only does this change the characteristics of pencil strokes (I'll get to that in a minute), but it also encourages you to use your entire arm instead of just the wrist.

 Sketching in this way is not only more fun serves a practical reason as well.
 By moving your entire arm you'll find that: